 Start Joomla Installation

 Once you’ve setup your MySQL database, you’re now ready to start the quick Joomla setup.
-Simply browse to the server IP address in your browser and you will see the following screen:
+Simply browse to the server IP address in your browser and you will see a similar screen depending on your Joomla version:

 Simply fill out your new site details, email address and super user account details that will be used to login to the Joomla CMS.
 Press Next and then fill out the database details and follow the onscreen instructions and that will complete the setup of Joomla.